The Hazel Tree

 The hazel's unusual branch formations make it a delight to ponder.
 Throughout history it has been used for inspiration in art and poetry.
 One look at the tree and it's easy to see why the Celtic meaning of “hazel” is creativity, and why the ancient druids held it in such high regard in their ranks.

 The Bards, Ovates and Druids of the Celtic day would intently observe its crazy curly-Q branches.
 Doing this would lead them into other worlds of delightful fantasy.
-Much the same way our modern imaginations are captured by scenes in nature, the creative Celts were artistically motivated by the seemingly random and wild contortions of the hazel.
+Much the same way our modern imaginations are captured by scenes in nature, the creative Celts were artistically motivated by the seemingly random and wild contortions of the hazel tree.

 The Celts also equated hazelnuts with concentrated wisdom as well as poetic inspiration.
 There are several variations of an ancient tale that tells of nine hazel trees growing around a sacred pool.
 The trees would drop their fruit of knowledge into the water to be eaten by the salmon (a fish revered by Druids) which thereby absorbed the wisdom.
 It is said, that the number of bright spots on the salmon indicate how many nuts the fish had eaten.